-Long-term repeated botulinum toxin a treatment over 12 years gradually changes gait characteristics: single-case study
+Long-term repeated botulinum toxin A treatment over 12 years gradually changes gait characteristics: single-case study

 Authors